 We love our hounds and want to keep them healthy.
-Part of our hound’s health is linked to their dental hygiene and the state of their gums.
+Part of their health is linked to dental hygiene and the state of their gums.
 I’ve compiled a list of the best toothbrushes for dogs, to make sure your dog’s gums stay healthy.

 In this article, I’m reviewing the following toothbrushes for dogs.

 - Vet’s Best Enzymatic Dog Toothpaste

 - Nylabone Advanced Oral Care Natural Dog Dental Kit

 - Pet Republique Dog Toothbrush Series Cat and Dog

 - Arm & Hammer Dog Dental Care Fresh Breath Kit for Dogs

 Though it may seem strange, dogs benefit from oral hygiene just as much as humans do.
 Regular teeth cleanings help prevent plaque buildup, and reduce the risk of your dog developing canine periodontal disease.

 One of the first signs of unhealthy oral hygiene in dogs is bad breath.
 If the smell is strong enough, your dog may already have the beginnings of untreated dental disease.

 Do Treats That Clean Their Teeth Work Just As Well?